taniarojasc/taniarojasc.github.io/_pages/cv.md

 Education
 ======
-* 2023 - present, Ph.D. in Biology, University of Kentucky
+* 2023 - present, **Ph.D. in Biology**, University of Kentucky
-* 2023, M.S. in Environmental Science & Policy.
+* 2023, **M.S. in Environmental Science & Policy**.
 Emphasis in Ecosystem Studies.
 University of Wisconsin-Green Bay
-* 2018, B.S. in Civil Engineering.
+* 2018, **B.S. in Civil Engineering**.
 Pontifical Catholic University of Peru

 Work Experience
 ======